flammtaro/university-district-foodbank-form/README.md

 - The client will need to select which groceries they would like and then submit their order.

 ## Contributors:
--Denise Arevalo
+- Denise Arevalo
--Reid Flamm
+- Reid Flamm
--Spencer Nelson
+- Spencer Nelson

 ## Questions???
 If you would like to contribute or have questions please email us and we will get back to you as soon as we are able.
--Denise: deniwonder8@gmail.com
+- Denise: deniwonder8@gmail.com
--Reid: reidsomersflamm@gmail.com
+- Reid: reidsomersflamm@gmail.com
--Spencer: srn314@gmail.com
+- Spencer: srn314@gmail.com

 ## Link
 https://udfb-helping-hand.herokuapp.com/